Information for Employers

 UCLA interns are hard-working, intelligent individuals with an ambition to succeed, and regularly receive high marks from employers.
 In return, employers provide a supportive job training environment and allow students to gain valuable practical experience to complement their respective studies and prepare them for the job market.

-Students typically intern 14 to 20 hours per week during one university quarter (10 weeks).
+Students may intern between 12 - 20 hours per week during one university quarter (10 weeks).
 UCLA academic quarters run from late September to mid December (Fall); January to March (Winter); and April to mid June (Spring).

-Summer internships may run from June through July (6 weeks) or June through September (10 weeks).
-During the summer students may work up to 40 hours per week.
-Summer internships are open to both enrolled UCLA students and non-UCLA students from accredited institutions.
+Summer internships may run from June through July (6 weeks), June through September (10 weeks), or August through September (6 weeks).
+During the summer, students may work up to 40 hours per week.

-Undergraduate students must be either juniors or seniors and enroll in FTV 194 and 195, which offer academic credit for fieldwork and includes a weekly mandatory seminar taught by the faculty adviser.
+Undergraduate students must be either juniors or seniors and enroll in FILM TV 194 and 195, which offer academic credit for fieldwork and includes a weekly mandatory seminar taught by the faculty adviser.
 The seminar includes discussions of contemporary entertainment industry trends and issues.
-In addition to weekly assignments, students must complete two research papers, including an in-depth profile of the internship company.

-Graduate students enroll in FTV 498 "Professional Internship in TFT," which offers academic credit for fieldwork.
+Graduate students enroll in FILM TV 498 "Professional Internship in Film and Television," which offers academic credit for fieldwork.
 Students have to submit a research paper profiling the internship company and examining the marketplace at large.

 As an Internship Sponsor, you are required to: